cal-poly-dxhub/duck-hunt/README.md

 ## you may ask: why a monolith?

-- because it doesnt need to be scalable this is like 50 ppl max ata
+- because it doesnt need to be scalable this is like 150 ppl max atm

 ## setup python